State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Preemption of Less Stringent State Laws

-The FCC ruling requires specific consent for each vendor.
-This tightens the rules beyond the usual broad consent practices.
+The FCC ruling requires specific consent from each vendor, tightening the rules beyond the usual broad consent practices.
 This consent standard takes priority over any state laws.
 It does not allow for less specific or more general consent for telemarketing.

-States previously permitting broad consent must now adhere to the FCC’s stricter rules.
-This shift impacts practices like general website opt-ins and shared partner lists.
-Examples include general website opt-ins or shared partner lists.
+States that previously permitted broad consent must now adhere to the FCC’s stricter rules.
+This shift impacts practices such as general website opt-ins and shared partner lists.

 Businesses in these states must change their consent practices.
 They need to follow the new federal rules, even if state laws were less strict before.